codeproduction/Flight-Information-Display/README.md

 ## User Stories

+- As a user, I shall be able to add an ArrivingFlight to the FlightDisplay
-- As a user, I shall be able to add a Flight to the FlightDisplay
+- As a user, I shall be able to add a DepartingFlight to the FlightDisplay
-- As a user, I shall be able to update the arrival and departure status and other information of individual flights
+- As a user, I shall be able to update the arrival and departure status and estimated arrival and departure times of individual flights
-- As a user, I shall be able to view summary statistics of flight performances
-- As a user, I shall be able to remove a Flight from the list of flights displayed on the FlightDisplay
+- As a user, I shall be able to remove a Flight(Departing&Arriving) from the list of flights displayed on the FlightDisplay
-- As a user, I want to be able to add emergency passenger alerts in a separate section on the FlightDisplay if needed
+- As a user, I want to be able to add and remove emergency passenger alerts in a separate section on the FlightDisplay if needed
-- As a user, I could add local points of interest e.g. shopping centers, malls, schools, etc